Edward Warner (VC): Before World War I

-Born and raised in St Albans, Ted had started his working life as a straw hat finisher, enlisting into the ranks of the Bedfordshire Regiment late in 1903 as Private 7602.
-Service in India until 1908 followed, at which time Ted returned to England when the battalion finished its tour of foreign service that year.
-His term in the regulars complete, Ted became a Reservist and spent time employed by the Deep Well Boring Works, for the St. Albans council and the Post Office Telephones Dept.
+Born and raised in St Albans, Warner worked as a straw hat finisher before enlisting in the Bedfordshire Regiment in late 1903 as Private 7602.
+Service in India followed, the battalion returning to England in 1908 at the end of its tour of foreign service.
+His term in the regulars complete, Warner became a reservist and worked at the Deep Well Boring Works, for the St. Albans council and the Post Office Telephones Dept.

 War service

-When war was declared in August 1914, Private Warner was mobilised from the Reserves and rejoined the 1st Battalion who were based in Ireland at the time.
+When war was declared in August 1914, Private Warner was mobilised and rejoined the 1st Battalion who were based in Ireland.
 He arrived on the Western Front with the battalion on 16 August 1914 and fought in the Battle of Mons, the Battle of Le Cateau, during the rearguard actions of the British Army's Retreat from Mons, at the First Battle of the Marne, the First Battle of the Aisne, the Battle of La Bassée and the First Battle of Ypres.
-Despite the intensity of those early battles and the long casualty list his battalion sustained, Ted came through it all with just a poisoned hand.
+Despite the high casualties his battalion sustained in these early battles, Warner came through with just a poisoned hand.

-After the winter's lull in fighting and Ted's battalions' involvement in the Christmas truce of 1914, the campaigning season had started once again and he found himself in the line around Hill 60, south-east of Ypres.
+After the winter's lull in fighting and Warner's battalion's involvement in the Christmas truce of 1914, the campaigning season restarted and he found himself in the line around Hill 60, south-east of Ypres.
 He 'had been due to complete his service in May 1915 but with dependants, 75-year-old widowed mother Charlotte and new fiancée Maud Burton, waiting at home, was doubtless contemplating whether to extend his service or take the well-earned, honourable discharge that would be offered to him in the coming weeks.
 Having come through the dreadful battle on Hill 60 in April, he had written to his mother days earlier; "You will see in the papers that we have been in a tight corner.
 I think it’s the hottest place I have ever been in but, thank the Lord, I have been spared to get through alright.
 We have lost a lot killed and wounded.
 It was a proper death trap.
 The dirty pigs could not have blown us to pieces fast enough so they tried to blind us but I am pleased to say I am safe."'